dichen9412/ORIE6751_task-based-learning/Task_based_learning/README.md

-# Task-based End-to-end Model Learning in Stochastic Optimization
+# Comparision of Task-based Learning Models for News Vender Problem

 This repository is by
 [Priya L. Donti](https://www.priyadonti.com),